MINDFULNESS-based therapy

 Mindfulness-based therapy can bring you closer to your true self by reducing the noise in your head, so that you can tap into your inherent value and wisdom.
 It can be particularly beneficial for you if:

-• You want to learn practical ways to manage stress and overwhelm
+• You want to learn to regulate emotions

 • You have sought purely insight-oriented therapy in the past with limited results